 Because these structures are carried by only two primary girders, the bridge has insufficient redundancy to prevent a progressive collapse of all, or part of, the bridge if one of the primary girders were to fail.
 As a result, these structures are classified as "fracture critical" and are subject to more rigorous inspection requirements as outlined in FHWA's Bridge Inspection Standards.
 To achieve compliance with these inspection standards, the Androscoggin River Bridges should have a fracture critical inspection completed at least once every 24 months.

-The last fracture critical inspection was completed in spring 2017.
-The only concerns identified were substructure, joint, post-tensioning conduit, and bearing repairs which are being addressed in a 2018 repair contract.
-The next fracture critical inspection of this structure should be scheduled for 2019, however, the repair contract in 2019 may delay the inspection until construction completion.
+The last fracture critical inspection was completed in summer 2017 and identified several minor deficiencies.
+To address these items, a contract was issued that included repairs to the substructure, bridge deck expansion joints, post-tensioning conduit, and bearings.
+This work is currently ongoing.
+The next fracture critical inspection of this structure is scheduled for September 2019.